TiagoOlivoto/metan/README.md

   - Prediction in mixed-effect models;
   - BLUP-based stability indexes;
   - Variance components and genetic parameters in mixed-effect models;
+  - Cross-validation procedures for AMMI-family and BLUP models;
-  - Graphics tools for generating biplots.
+  - Graphics tools for generating biplots;
-  - Parametric and nonparametric stability statistics
+  - Parametric and nonparametric stability statistics.

 # Installing